swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 ## Thanks

-I would have written this post or written Om if wasn't for the following people.x
+I would not have written this post or written Om if wasn't for the following people.

 [Brandon Bloom](http://twitter.com/brandonbloom) has been bugging me for many months to give React a closer look.
 Sadly I didn't give it a